Azalina’s Serves Malaysian Food Like No Other

 For the next course, there’s a dumpling dish inspired by Chinese zongzi that subs softshell crab and trout roe in lieu of ground pork and lap cheong, since Eusope doesn’t eat pork.
 For the main event, there’s a rendang unlike any you’ve had before: instead of the typical beef, Eusope uses veal shank and serves it over turmeric rice (she was inspired by Italian osso bucco).
 “I plate it like an Italian grandmother.
 It’s very comforting,” says Eusope.

 You don’t have to save room for dessert because you don’t have a choice — it’s your fourth course.
-She does a bingka, a dessert found all over southeast Asia.
-The Mamak version she grew up was made out of cassava root and was served with a banana porridge; Eusope adds her cheffy spin by substituting plantains and serves hers in a strawberry porridge.
+She does a bingka, a dessert found all over Southeast Asia.
+The Mamak version she grew up with was made out of cassava root and was served with a banana porridge; Eusope adds her cheffy spin by substituting plantains and serves hers in a strawberry porridge.

 This menu runs for four weeks — by the time you read this, the dishes may be different, yet they’ll still be inspired.